reusable-ui/reusable-ui-monorepo/variants/size-variant/README.md

 ---

-🚀 **@reusable-ui/size-variant enables scalable, size-aware styling with ergonomic React hooks.**
+🚀 **@reusable-ui/size-variant enables scalable-aware styling with ergonomic React hooks.**
 Give it a ⭐ on GitHub if you find it useful!